-Hollywood Diagnostics Center has been recognized as a leader in the medical diagnostics field while performing over 30,000 diagnostic procedures annually.
+Hollywood Diagnosticss Center has been recognized as a leader in the medical Diagnosticss field while performing over 30,000 Diagnostics procedures annually.
 The center continues to be at the forefront of medical technology by progressively updating its equipment and procedures to reflect the latest advances in medicine.
-HDC is your complete, one source provider of all diagnostic services.
+HDC is your complete, one source provider of all Diagnostics services.

 If you require for any reasons an MRI, a PET Scan, a mammogram, ultrasounds of any kind, an EKG or even a bone density scan, this is the center that can take care of all of those tests and needs and more.
 You can even Request ann appointment by clicking RIGHT HERE!